okdar/smartarcs/docs/index.md

 ## Donation
 SmartArcs watchfaces offer **premium features for free**, e.g. power saver or graphs.
 I don't plan to make paid or trial watchfaces.
 If you like SmartArcs watchfaces please consider a [donation](https://paypal.me/RadkoNajman).
-It will be an appreciation of my work and all [donations](https://paypal.me/RadkoNajman) are for a good cause.
+It is an appreciation of my work and all [donations](https://paypal.me/RadkoNajman) are for a good cause.
 I resend all [donations](https://paypal.me/RadkoNajman) to non-profit organizations, mainly:
 * **[Kiva](https://www.kiva.org/)**
 * **[Médecins Sans Frontières](https://www.msf.org/)**
 * **[ShareTheMeal](https://sharethemeal.org/)**